Skip to content

 sudo anacron -T

-A mid-size e-commerce company ran nightly backups of their PostgreSQL database to a network share.
+A mid-size e-commerce company ran nightly backups of its PostgreSQL database to a network share.
 The cron job ran dutifully every night.
 Nagios showed green.
 The backup script exited with code 0.
-Life was good — for six months.
+Life was good for six months, at least according to every superficial signal the team had chosen to measure.

 Then a developer accidentally ran a DROP TABLE on the production orders table.
-No problem, they thought, we have backups.
-The DBA went to restore and discovered that the backup script had been silently failing since a password rotation six months earlier.
-The pg_dump command returned an authentication error, wrote an empty file, and exited 0 because the script used pg_dump ... ; gzip instead of pg_dump ... && gzip — the gzip succeeded on the empty file, so the script exited cleanly.
-Six months of empty .sql.gz files, each about 20 bytes.
+No problem, they thought, because there were backups.
+The DBA went to restore and discovered that the backup script had been silently failing since a password rotation months earlier.
+The pg_dump command returned an authentication error, wrote an empty file, and exited in a way the wrapper script did not treat as fatal because it used pg_dump ... ; gzip instead of pg_dump ... && gzip.

 Terminal window